apache/doris-website/versioned_docs/version-3.0/data-operate/update/update-overview.md

 #### Batch update based on load

-Doris supports various load methods such as Stream Load, Broker Load, Routine Load, and Insert Into.
-For unique key tables, all load have the "UPSERT" semantics, meaning that if a row with the same key does not exist, it will be inserted, and if it already exists, it will be updated.
+Doris supports multiple data load methods, including Stream Load, Broker Load, Routine Load, and Insert Into.
+For primary key tables, all load operations default to "UPSERT" semantics: if a record with the same key does not exist, it is inserted; if it already exists, it is updated.
+There are two types of updates: full row updates and partial column updates.

-- If all columns are updated, MoR and MoW have the same semantics, which is to replace all value columns for the same key.

-- If only some columns are updated, the default semantics for MoR and MoW are the same.
-In this case, the missing columns in the table schema will be updated with their default values, overwriting the old records.

-- If only some columns are updated and MoW is used in the unique key model, and the MySQL session variable "partial_columns" is set to true, or the HTTP header "partial_columns" is set to true, the missing columns will be updated with the corresponding missing column values from the existing record, instead of using the default values from the table schema.
+- **Full Row Update**: Updates for Unique Key tables default to full row updates.
+During data loading, users can choose to provide either all fields or only part of them.
+If only partial fields are provided, Doris will fill in the missing fields with default values to form a complete record for updating.

+- **Partial Column Update**: Unique Key MoW supports partial column updates.
+Users can enable this feature by setting the session variable `enable_unique_key_partial_update = true` or by specifying `partial_columns:true` in the HTTP Header.
+When enabled, if a record with the given primary key exists, only the specified fields are updated; if the primary key does not exist, the missing fields are filled with default values.

 We will provide detailed explanations of these two update methods in the documentation: [Update in Unique Key Model](../update/unique-update) and [Load Update in Unique Key Model](../update/update-of-unique-model).